-The Centers for Disease Control and Prevention (CDC) estimates that moderate alcohol consumption saved the lives of some people who would otherwise have died from heart disease, stroke, or diabetes.
+The estimates that moderate alcohol consumption saved the lives of some people who would otherwise have died from heart disease, stroke, or diabetes.
 To count as moderate drinkers, women get just one drink a day, and men get two.

 A Crafty Way to Engage Undergraduates

 Although he’s careful not to give Americans permission to drink more, Waynant acknowledges that his research is related to the boom in craft beer and home brewing.

 “That’s why I picked it as a topic to research.
 It’s something that students would know and could relate to,” Waynant said.